 What do Caps, Floors, and Participation Rates mean in an IUL

-It is important to have a good understanding of the various components that are used in determining the return on a LIRP – and in particular, caps, floors, and participation rates – as these can have a significant impact on your overall return and how the interest is applied to your cash-value account.
+It is important to have a good understanding of the various components that are used in determining the return on an IUL used in a LIRP – and in particular, caps, floors, and participation rates – as these can have a significant impact on your overall return and how the interest is applied to your cash-value account.

 What is an IUL Cap?

-The cap is the maximum rate of interest that may be credited to the policy in a given contract year.
+The cap is the maximum interest rate that may be credited to the policy in a given contract year.
 For example, if the cap rate is 11%, and the underlying index returns 14% for a contract year, then the cash value account will be credited with 11%.

 Keep in mind, though, that if the underlying index has a negative return for a given contract year, the account will not lose value – even if the index suffers a double-digit loss for that time period.
 See more about floors below.

 What is the IUL Floor?

-The floor is the minimum guaranteed return for the interest that is credited to the policy’s cash value component.
-Many IUL (index universal life) policies will have a 0% floor, which can ensure that the policy won’t lose value, even if the underlying index performs poorly in a given year.
+The floor is the minimum guaranteed return for the interest credited to the policy’s cash value component.
+Many IUL (index universal life) policies will have a 0% floor, ensuring that the policy won’t lose value, even if the underlying index performs poorly in a given year.
 This means you never lose money in down years.

 Some IUL policies offer a floor of 1% or 2%, which means that the policy is guaranteed to receive at least some amount of positive interest credited to it, no matter how the index performs.
 In any case, your principal is protected.